 What type of results can be expected when wearing the Gensingen Brace?

 Scoliosis is an unpredictable condition.
-Factors such as age, stage of development, gender, spinal flexibility/stiffness and various other conditions will play a role in determining outcome at skeletal maturity.
+Factors such as age, stage of development, gender, spinal flexibility/stiffness, and various other conditions will play a role in determining the outcome at skeletal maturity.
 Attempting to predict the result of brace wear is not prudent.
 With that said, patients wearing the Gensingen Brace® in North America, in Europe, and in Asia are consistently demonstrating spinal improvements.
-At minimum, we aim for halted progression, but always want more for your child.
+At a minimum, we aim for halted progression, but always want more for your child.